pratikshavanjare/Networking-1/journal/week9.md

 # Subnetting & CIDR

 ## What is Subnetting?
+Dividing a large block of networks into smaller parts. and we are doing subneeting to reduce the ip add wastage.
+Let's take an example, There are two computers with ip address 1.1.1.1 & 1.2.1.1 respectively.
+They can communicate because , In class C first bits should be same.
+So, it will communicate but if IPs will be different like 1.1.1.1 want to communicate 7.2.1.1 it will can't.
+So,for that it will need reouter for communicating different networks.

+Let's do simple question step by step---
+Ware taking example of class C. Subnetting will complete in 6 steps...
+Suppose, we want to connect 100 PCs via 4 switches . so, there will be 100ips will be used and rest of 156 ips will be waste. so, thatit will reduce the wastage of ip address.

+1. **Required Host**
+   Total no. of PCs are 100
+   so, we need only 2^7=128
+   that means, Host = 7

+2. **Converted Network bits = Total host bits - Required host bits** Total host bits are 8 & Required host bits are 7. so, 8-7 = 1(Network bit)

+3. **Total Network bits = Total Network bits + Converted Network bits** Total network bits will be 24 because in class there will be 3 octacts & each octet has 8 bits.so, 8+8+8 =24 & we had already Converted Network bits is 1. so, 24 + 1 = /25

+4. **Subnets**
+   2^n = 2^1 = 2 (Here n is network bits)

+5. **Blocksize**
+   2^H = 2^7 = 128 (Here H is host)

+6. **Range**
+   Main IP add is 192.168.1.0 .
+So, here it will divide it into 2 subnets, that will be - 192.168.1.1/25(Network ID) & 192.168.1.127/25(Broadcast ID)

+## What is Subnetting?
 Subnetting means dividing one **big network** into **small networks** called **subnets**.
 It’s just like dividing one big classroom into small groups so it’s easier to manage and control.